 If I want to drink in moderation, why am I not already doing that already?

-Can I moderate alcohol?
+Can I moderate my drinking?
 It’s a serious question.
 Take a moment, look within yourself and ask yourself that question.
 What are you hearing back?

 In all likelihood if you are asking the question about alcohol and moderation then there are two conditions which hold true for you right now: